masim05/masim05.github.io/_posts/2025-04-19-ansible-for-axone.markdown

 When operating any production information system, one should think about high availability and DDoS protection.
-In context of PoS validators, both can't be acheived without having several nodes.
+In context of PoS validators, both can't be achieved without having several nodes.
 More than that, sometimes you just need to move your nodes to new VPS/VDS/DS.
 Having said that, one can state that it is worth investing in automation of blockchain nodes' bootstrap.
 Ansible is a great tool for it, and in this article I will show how to install, setup and